 My name is Carole Blythe.
-I am a Chartered Psychologist and Psychotherapist with a private practice in Headington, Oxford OX3.
+I am a Chartered Psychologist and Psychotherapist with a private practice in Oxford OX4.
 I offer short and long term counselling and psychotherapy to adults from all walks of life who wish to address difficulties in their lives.

 Previously I worked for ten years in the NHS primary care as a therapist.
 I have also worked as a therapist in a substance abuse recovery service, in a university student counselling service, a youth counselling service and within a corporate setting.